Jabil (JBL)

 11. Key Takeaways from Jabil’s Q1 Results

 We were impressed by how significantly Jabil blew past analysts’ revenue expectations this quarter.
 We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 6.5% to $148.50 immediately after reporting.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $263.01 immediately after reporting.

 12. Is Now The Time To Buy Jabil?

-Jabil’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was weak over the last five years.
-And while its scale makes it a trusted partner with negotiating leverage, the downside is its operating margins reveal poor profitability compared to other business services companies.
-On top of that, its low free cash flow margins give it little breathing room.
+Jabil isn’t a bad business, but we have other favorites.
+Although its revenue growth was uninspiring over the last five years, its scale makes it a trusted partner with negotiating leverage.
+Tread carefully with this one, however, as its operating margins reveal poor profitability compared to other business services companies.

-Jabil’s P/E ratio based on the next 12 months is 18.4x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+Jabil’s P/E ratio based on the next 12 months is 20.9x.
+Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+We're fairly confident there are better stocks to buy right now.